Kiuh/simple-cpp-messenger/README.md

 # simple-cpp-messenger
-To setup - run bootstrap.sh and build cmake root project
+To setup - build cmake root project and run server.exe and client.exe